Sonic Frontiers: All Red Star Rings in 1-7 | Attack of the Fanboy

 Ring 3

 After the second checkpoint, this section contains 3 tanks and a flying helicopter.
-Take the bottom-most path of this section to find the third red ring in the center of all this.
+Take the bottom-most path of this section to find the third red ring in the center of this location.

 Ring 4

-Note: - This article was updated on November 9th, 2022